Automated Teller Machine

 test_atm.pyin the editorI add the first failing test to

-echo "pytest" > requirements.txtthe terminal goes back to the command line
+echo "pytest" > requirements.txtthe terminal goes back to the command line.

-I add pytest-watcher to the file
+I add pytest-watcher to the requirements file

-echo "pytest-watcher" >> requirements.txtthe terminal goes back to the command line
+echo "pytest-watcher" >> requirements.txtthe terminal goes back to the command line.

 I install the Python packages that I wrote in the requirements file